kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Factorial designs: using two levels for two or more factors
 ==============================================================

 In this section we learn how, and why, we should change more than one variable at a time.
-We will use factorial designs because:
+We will use factorial designs because

-	-	we can visually interpret these designs, and see where to run future experiments
+	-	We can visually interpret these designs, and see where to run future experiments;

-	-	these designs require relatively few experiments
+	-	These designs require relatively few experiments; and

-	-	they are often a building block for more complex designs
+	-	They are often building blocks for more complex designs.

 Most often we have two or more factors that affect our response variable, :math:`y`.
 In this section we consider the case when these factors are at two levels.
-Some examples: operate at low and high pH, long operating times or short times, use catalyst A or B, use mixing system A or B. The general guidance is to choose the low and high values at the edges of normal operation.
-It is **not** wise to use the minimum and maximum values that each factor could possibly have: as they will likely be too extreme.
+Some examples would be to operate at low or high pH, select long operating times or short operating times, use catalyst A or B and use mixing system A or B. The general guidance is to choose the low and high values at the edges of normal operation.
+It is **not** wise to use the minimum and maximum values that each factor could possibly have; they will likely be too extreme.
 We will see an example of this in the section on :ref:`saturated designs <DOE-saturated-screening-designs>`.

 Let's take a look at the mechanics of factorial designs by using our previous example where the conversion, :math:`y`, is affected by two factors: temperature, :math:`T`, and substrate concentration, :math:`S`.